auth0/Auth0.swift/README.md

 ```
 </details>

-> 💡 You need to request the `offline_access` [scope](https://auth0.com/docs/get-started/apis/scopes) when logging in to get a Refresh Token from Auth0.
+> 💡 You need to request the `offline_access` [scope](https://auth0.com/docs/get-started/apis/scopes) when logging in to get a refresh token from Auth0.

 #### Authentication API client configuration